QuintenVedder/Cpp-Chess/README.md

 # Compile yourself
-if you have any interest in compiling this game yourself there is a makefile in build/ take a look there. i used linux for compiling so you might need to chnage some commands here and there if your using windows or macOs.
+if you have any interest in compiling this game yourself there is a makefile in build/ take a look there. i used linux for compiling so you might need to change some commands here and there if your using windows or macOs.

 in the makefile itself there are these two variables: